 3 Helps you to identify potential risks and bottlenecks

-Using a PERT chart, you can quickly identify any potential issues or risks with your project schedules, such as dependencies between tasks that may cause delays or resource constraints that could hinder progress.
+Using pert diagrams for project planning, you can quickly identify any potential issues or risks with your project schedules, such as dependencies between tasks that may cause delays or resource constraints that could hinder progress.
 Having that info in hand, you can proactively address these issues and take steps to mitigate any potential problems.

 4 Facilitates better task coordination

 Charts tend to be visual by nature, and this makes them a great tool for project managers who need to coordinate the work of many different team members.

 With a PERT chart, you can easily see where there are gaps in your schedule or which team members have multiple tasks that overlap or conflict with each other.
 This enables you to make adjustments as needed to ensure optimal task coordination and optimal project execution.